 This site will explain a bit more about how your NHS services are working at the moment.
-It’s so important to ‘THINK TWICE’ before deciding which NHS service to use – this is to help you make the right choice, as well as helping your NHS to deal with everything that winter brings.
+It's so important to 'THINK TWICE' before deciding which NHS service to use – this is to help you make the right choice, as well as helping your NHS to deal with increasing pressures.

 The NHS needs your help and YOU are being asked to 'BE THE DIFFERENCE' by taking a minute to think about the type of care and support you really need for your health condition.

 Your Emergency Department has been under considerable pressure for some time and while the staff there are doing everything they can, there are many people who simply don’t need to be there.

 Waiting times to be seen by a doctor are often in excess of four hours.

 Some patients could easily get the help they need by using alternative services, and ongoing Covid cases could be reduced by people being vaccinated.

 Each month thousands of patients use Bolton’s Emergency Department for help.
 Sadly, with waiting times to be seen by a doctor regularly in excess of four hours.

 The Trust usually opens an extra ward during the winter months but at least three additional wards are currently open and have been since last winter.

 Around 15% of Bolton’s Emergency Department attendances are people attending between 4pm and midnight, with many not requiring treatment or admitting to hospital.

 To support patients with minor ailments, people who continue to visit the Emergency Department when they don’t need to will be redirected to the most appropriate service.